-Interest rate risk is the risk to which the Group is exposed by having asset and liability transactions at different interest rates (fixed, variable or pegged to different indices) and with different maturities, such that upward or downward movements in the reference interest rates for these transactions can produce asymmetric effects on its assets and liabilities, which in turn affect the Group's income statement and equity.
+Interest rate risk is the risk to which the Group is exposed by having asset and liability transactions at different interest rates (fixed, variable or pegged to different indices) and with different maturities, such that upward or downward movements in the reference interest rates for those transactions can produce asymmetric effects on its assets and liabilities, which in turn affect the Group's profit and loss account and capital.

-Interest rate risk is managed integrally by the Group for all its entities with significant positions exposed to this risk.
+Interest rate risk is managed by the Group in an integrated manner for all its entities having significant positions exposed to this risk.
 The Group measures and analyses this risk taking into account the following aspects and based on the following premises:

-- The risk is measured and analysed constantly. - Analysis is carried out on the possible effects that changes in the interest rates of the currencies with a significant exposure could have on the Group's results and the various income statement margins. - The analyses include all positions that are sensitive to interest rate risk, including interest rate derivatives, whether implicit or explicit. - To measure the risk, an analysis is carried out of the possible (deviation) effects of the intermediation margin and net asset value, now calculated based on changes of +/- 200 bps relative to the base curve, with a floor of 0% in each significant currency, on the value of the central scenario, calculated based on the base curve and by simulating values. - Separate measurements are carried out of the interest rate for each position held in each currency and aggregate measures of the interest rate for all of them.
+- The risk is measured and analysed constantly. - The effects that changes in the interest rates of the different currencies to which there are significant exposures could have on the Group's results and the various profit and loss account margins is analysed. - The analyses include all positions that are sensitive to interest rate risk, including interest rate derivatives, whether implicit or explicit. - To measure the risk, an analysis is carried out of the possible effects/deviations of the intermediation margin and net asset value, now calculated based on changes of +/- 200 bps relative to the base curve, with a floor of 0% in each significant currency, on the value of the central scenario, calculated based on the base curve and by simulating values. - Separate measurements are carried out of the interest rate for each position held in each currency and aggregate measurements of the interest rate for all of them.

-On the basis of the aforementioned analyses, the Group takes the necessary steps to ensure optimum management of said risk.
+On the basis of the above analyses, the Group takes the necessary steps to ensure optimum management of this risk.

-Note 5 of the notes to the Group's 2015 consolidated financial statements includes information regarding the Group's level of exposure, in equity and in the income statement, to the effects of reasonable future changes in the level of prevailing interest rates, with a breakdown by the most significant currencies.
-This information takes into account the effects of hedging, and analyses the result of an increase or decrease of 200 basis points, with a floor of 0%, in the interest rates, as well as certain information on interest rate sensitivity and the criteria that have been applied to prepare the information, with all the significant assumptions used.
+Note 5 of the notes to the Group's 2016 consolidated annual accounts includes information regarding the Group's level of exposure, in terms of equity and in the profit and loss account, for the purposes of reasonable future changes in the level of prevailing interest rates, with a breakdown by the most significant currencies.
+The information takes into account the effects of hedging, analysing the result of an increase or decrease of 200 basis points, with a floor of 0%, in the interest rates, and includes certain information on interest rate sensitivity and the criteria that have been applied to prepare the information, with all the significant assumptions used.